-Generally speaking, the maximum term of a temporary appointment is two years.
+Generally speaking, the maximum term of a temporary employment contract is two years.
 For academic staff, some positions are subject to a maximum term of four years.
 These include postdoc positions (Researcher 3 and 4) and positions that involve temporary external funding or co-funding.
-In the case of support and management staff, the term can be extended from two to three years, for example in the case of temporary projects designed to support operational managment, or up to four years in the case of external funding or co-funding.
-There is a restriction on the number of consecutive temporary appointments.
-The first temporary appointment can generally be followed by two subsequent temporary appointments, provided that the maximum term is not exceeded.
+In the case of support and management staff, the term can be extended from two to three years, for example in the case of temporary projects designed to support operational management, or up to four years in the case of external funding or co-funding.
+There is a restriction on the number of consecutive temporary contracts.
+The first temporary appointment can generally be followed by two subsequent temporary contracts, provided that the maximum term is not exceeded.

 For student assistants, the UvA has special regulations governing the duration and scope of their appointment.
 For more information, see the regulation below and Article 10.1 to 10.4 of the CAO.

 In the case of academic staff, the Board establishes appointment conditions that job candidates must meet for each individual position.
 The Framework for Requirements for Appointments and Promotions of UvA Academic Staff (Kader Benoemings- en Bevorderingseisen van Wetenschappelijk Personeel) sets out the conditions for new appointments and promotions.
 The Framework Document stipulates, per post and level, which requirements apply to the UvA as a whole and which can be specified by individual faculties.

 All UvA staff involved in teaching and research have an individual responsibility to uphold standards and values of academic integrity.
 The University of Amsterdam endorses the Netherlands Code of Conduct for Academic Practice, which describes the principles of academic integrity.